tombrille/svelteplot/src/routes/introduction/+page.md

 </Plot>
 ```

-We can also use the binX transform to compute the min and max closing value of each week and show it as an Area:
+We can also use the binX transform to compute the min and max closing value of each week and show it as an area ([demo](https://svelte.dev/playground/f9d1b38f91cc4f24ab63a616a3e1c1c3)):

 ```svelte
 <Plot grid>